Skip to content Skip to footer

 1. Preheat oven to 400 degrees

 You will want to use salmon that has a higher oil content to produce an amazing nutty and buttery taste.
-Copper River salmon or Alaskan king salmon are great options for this recipe.
+Copper River salmon or Alaskan king salmon, opens in a new tab are great options for this recipe.
 If that wasn't good enough, another reason is, when cooking, fat carries flavor.
 All the soy sauce and brown sugar is carried by the natural oils and dispersed throughout the salmon fillet.

 2. Place Copper River salmon on a baking sheet